BrendanCReidy/BrendanCReidy.github.io/planet_exploration.md

 :-------------------------:|:-------------------------:
 ![](https://lh3.googleusercontent.com/ND0W-JeFT6HcB10--Ykv-KfHH0GJ0QJ1VI7hVjNfWmyPSXcxT8esxeHcWCrU7HndRkQ=w2400)  |  ![](https://lh3.googleusercontent.com/KIcUs1sP5ocpqyJqvRN7sQ_N8GmBq4QrWojtZcZd07RIQlp0ffTMGeTGDUf2nfj9wgs=w2400)

+As you can see from the above examples, the control method on the right feels much more natural and looks way better.
+Small design choices like this are littered all throughout game development and can require a deep understanding of vector-math, linear algebra, and physics.

 ### Section 2: Procedural Planet Generation:

 #### 2.1 Infinite Procedural Planets
 Players can explore an infinite universe using planets that are procedurally generated.
 The planets are generated using Perlin noise.
-Planets are rendered lazily (only a circle) until the player gets close, then they are generated again using perlin noise.
+Planets are rendered lazily (only a circle) until the player gets close, then they are rendered in high detail using perlin noise (and unrendered when the player gets far away).
+Although the planets are generated in real-time, and each planet is unique, they are persistent.
+This means the same planet will **always** look the same each time you visit it.
+(This is similar to how minecraft and other games use seeds to generate the same map).
 ##### Perlin Noise Example
 ![](images/perlin_noise.png)